 - take even greater care in your due diligence than you would when buying physical stock.
 It may take a very long time for a problem to come to light, by which time it will be too late

-- make a diary note of when physical delivery is due and rekindle timely contact with the seller in order to ensure a clear understanding of when your wine is due to be shipped and then has finally landed in bond and recorded as stored in your account.
+- make a diary note of when physical delivery is due and rekindle timely contact with the seller if necessary in order to ensure a clear understanding of when your wine is due to be shipped and then has finally landed in bond and recorded as stored in your account.

 Prices and commission

 Prices and commissions can vary substantially and it is important to ensure that you acquire your wine for a fair market price as buying wine too expensively will impair the potential to realise a profit from an investment.

 The WIA does not legislate over members’ pricing or commission policies, so whether you are dealing with a WIA member or not, it is crucial that you satisfy yourself that you are getting a fair deal.

-- Prices can be easily checked on the internet
+- Current market prices can be easily checked on the internet

 - Make sure that the commission or fee element is transparent so that you can understand the underlying cost of the wine you have been offered.
 Always check that the price is fair, and consider whether or not commissions seem reasonable